tlemane/kmtricks/README.md

 #### k-mer rescue procedure
 In kmtricks, k-mer filtering is achieved by leverage k-mer abundances across samples.
 The following parameters can modulate this procedure.

-* `--count-abundance-min INT`: An hard threshold, all k-mers with an abundance less than this parameter are discarded.
+* `--count-abundance-min INT`: All k-mers with an abundance less than this parameter are discarded.
-* `--merge-abundance-min INT/STR`: A soft threshold, all k-mers with an abundance between `count-abundance-min` and `merge-abundance-min` are considering rescue-able.
-If a sample-specific thresholds are required.
+* `--merge-abundance-min INT/STR`: All k-mers with an abundance between `count-abundance-min` and `merge-abundance-min` are considering rescue-able.
 You can provide the path of a file containing one threshold per line, with the same order as in the input fof.
-* `--save-if INT`: If a k-mer is rescue-able, it is keep if it is solid (with an abundance greater than `merge-abundance-min`) in `save-if` other samples.
+* `--save-if INT`: If a k-mer is rescue-able, it is keep if it is solid (with an abundance greater than `merge-abundance-min`) in at least `save-if` other sample(s).
-* `--recurrence-min INT`: All k-mers that do not occur in at least `recurrence-min` samples are discarded.
+* `--recurrence-min INT`: All k-mers that do not occur in at least `recurrence-min` sample(s) are discarded.

 #### Outputs